wmgeolab/gbDocs/docs/docs/40-qgis-user-manual/editing-geometries.md

 Good geometry must:

-- Have no gaps between adjacent polygons
+- Have no gaps between adjacent polygons (unless gaps do truly exist in the boundary)
 - Have no overlaps
 - Share clean borders
 - Fully cover the intended area